The oft-delayed Museum of the American Arts and Crafts Movement, at the intersection of 4th Street and 3rd Avenue N., has hit another snag.

 ACM seeks judgment against Litelab for damages in the amount of $74,995, together with prejudgment interest and costs.

-The 137,000-square-foot facility was built, at a cost of $90 million, by Tarpon Springs pharmaceutical giant Rodolph “Rudy” Ciccarello to display his extensive collection of works from the early 20th century.
+The 137,000-square-foot facility was built, at a cost of $90 million, by Tarpon Springs pharmaceutical giant Rodolpho “Rudy” Ciccarello to display his extensive collection of works from the early 20th century.

 Ciccarello is a renowned collector and expert on the period, and his collection is considered one of the finest in the world.
 It includes furniture, pottery, tiles, metalworks, lighting (from table lamps to chandeliers) and other functional crafts, plus jewelry, color woodblock prints, photography and other decorative works of the period.